Get the most out of health extras: more benefits, lower costs

 Katrin Straub

-Many people with statutory health insurance know the feeling: Basic care is solid, but special requests or extended treatments come with additional costs.
-Health extras can be a sensible addition here.
-Learn how to find the right supplementary benefits for your needs and use them wisely.
+Many people with statutory health insurance know the feeling: the basic coverage is solid, but special requests or additional treatments cost extra.
+Health extras can be a useful addition here.
+Find out how to identify the right supplementary benefits for your needs and make smart use of them.

 The topic in brief and concise terms

-Health extras, such as IGeL or private supplementary insurance, complement the GKV services and can improve medical care as well as protect against high costs.
+Health extras such as IGeL or private supplementary insurance complement statutory health insurance benefits and can improve medical care as well as protect against high costs.

 A precise needs analysis and a careful comparison of costs and benefits are crucial to finding the right health extras.